wilbertras/spatial-mapping/calibration files/readme.txt

+Calibration procedure as understood from the various labview files The power out the cryostat and into the VNA hould be less than 0: P@VNAin < 0.
+This means that the Weinschell attanuator channel 1 should attenuate the power such that it in below 0.
+If P@VNAin < 0, the weinschell attanuation is set to

-Calibration procedure as understood from the various labview files We want to input desired power at KID and compute what power that translated to at VNA
+We want to input desired power at KID and compute what power that translated to at VNA
 # KIDpower + KID_cryoOUT + GainRFbox(freq) - Weinschell = P@VNAin
 # KIDpower + KID_cryoOUTp + GainRFbox(freq)-P@VNAin=W